ARTICLE I - Name, Purpose and History

 ARTICLE VII - Amendments to Bylaws

-An amendment to the Bylaws may be proposed by the Council members in writing to the President two weeks prior to a regularly scheduled meeting.
-After review by the Council, the proposed amendment must receive an affirmative vote of two-thirds of the Council members responding and shall not thereafter become effective until approval by University Counsel as being consistent with established University policies and procedures.
+An amendment to the Bylaws may be proposed by the Council members in writing to the President and circulated to all members of the Council two weeks prior to a regularly scheduled meeting.
+After review by the Council, the proposed amendment must receive an affirmative vote of two-thirds of the voting Council members and shall not thereafter become effective until approval by University Counsel as being consistent with established University policies and procedures.